ahlstromcj/seq66/README.md

         *   Tweaked the main time display to work better with high PPQN.
         *   Added feature to scroll automatically in time and note value to show the first notes in a pattern.
-        *   Fixed bug preventing a song with triggers stopping playback at end of song.
-Fixes related to playlist-handling.
         *   Modified the inverse color palette slightly.
         *   Restore missing table header in Mutes tab.
     *   Version 0.99.9: